“I’ll bring dessert.”

 After it cooled enough to handle, I wrapped the candy corn around a pint glass and let it harden.
 (You can leave the glass or remove the glass; I kept it for better structural maintenance.)
 Then I overstuffed it with popcorn and roasted salted cashews.
 I set the cornucopia with the opening toward the middle of the tray so that I could control the spill, which I directed toward the torta.
 Behind that, I set a small dish filled with the crackers.

 At this point, I had a diagonal line of savory items intersecting the board.
 Sutton says, “It’s all about balance.
 Even with a sweet board, it is great to have some additional savory flavors to cut through.”
 These set the scene for the Cheryl’s cookies, with which I covered almost all the remaining spaces.

-The flavors in the Cheryl’s fall line range from pumpkin and cinnamon to peanut butter and chocolate, all of which, LoSasso says, complement the bacon notes in the popcorn.
+The flavors in the Cheryl’s fall line range from pumpkin spice latte to cinnamon roll to frosted maple sugar, all of which, LoSasso says, complement the flavor notes in the popcorn.
 The shapes and styles are diverse — some are bars, others are round and frosted, and still others are traditional chip-style cookies.
 The variety led me to both stack them and to lean them, interspersed, in a fallen domino-style effect.